apache/cordova-docs/docs/en/edge/guide/plugin-development/blackberry/index.md

 So if we look at the code above, we can see that within the execute method, we are first looking for what actions are coming in.
-The Echo plugin has only one action, "echo", so we will be only checking for that.
+The Echo plugin has only one action, `echo`, so we will be only checking for that.
 If our plugin had more actions, it's simply a matter of adding more conditional tests to check for those actions.